The easiest ways to recover deleted files

 Nowadays, you really have no excuse for not backing up everything that’s on your computer and phone.
 The available backup and cloud storage apps are so comprehensive and easy to use that you barely have to do anything to update the spare copies of your data.
 What’s more, backups are your best protection against any accidental file deletion, not to mention other potential problems like ransomware.

-Of course, if you don’t already have a backup system in place, it won’t be much help if you’ve arrived here in a panic.
+If you don’t already have a backup system in place, it won’t be much help if you’ve arrived here in a panic.
 But you can at least make sure you set something up to protect your future files.
 On your computer, look at the options built into Windows (OneDrive) and macOS (iCloud), as well as independent apps such as Dropbox and Google Drive.

 All of these services sync your files between computers and the cloud.
 So when a file disappears from one place, you can restore it from another.
 For example, in the Dropbox web interface, just click the Deleted files link and then restore whichever file or folder you want back.
 For even more protection against data loss, consider a service like Crashplan or Backblaze.